vaamonde/dell-linuxmint/software/05-packettracer.md

   Na tela de: Do you accept the terms of this EULA? selecione: <Sim> e <Enter>
 ```

-#04_ Verificando se todas as Bibliotecas do Cisco Packet foram instaladas no Linux Mint<br>
+### 04_ Verificando se todas as Bibliotecas do Cisco Packet foram instaladas no Linux Mint
 ```bash
 #atalho para acessar o Terminal
 Terminal: Ctrl + Alt + T